 Yanfei Hu is Lecturer of Sustainable Enterprises at the Surrey Business School.
 She holds a PhD in Business Administration, an MBA (both from the Ivey Business School, Western University, Canada), and a BA in Economics.
 Prior to joining the academia, she worked in the media and education sectors, holding positions of business journalist, media group special projects manager, and corporate development director based in Beijing, Shanghai, Hong Kong and Toronto.

-Yanfei's areas of expertise include strategic management, social change and social innovation, organization theory, and qualitative research methods.
+Yanfei's areas of expertise include sustainability, strategic management, organisation theory and qualitative research methods.

 - Finalist, Best Paper on Environmental and Social Practices (ESP) 2017, Organization & Management Theory (OMT) Division, Academy of Management (AOM)

 - Best Student Paper Award 2015, European Group for Organizational Studies (EGOS)

 - Hu Y., Rerup, C, & Zietsma, C. Reflexivity in the “middle”: Conducting large-scale institutional work in repressive contexts.
 Presented at the Academy of Management (AOM) annual meeting, August 9-13, 2019, Boston.

 - Hu Y., Rerup, C, & Zietsma, C. Institutional Interveners and Human Rights Development in Extreme Institutional Environments.
 Harvard Kennedy School SICI Conference on Rethinking Cross-Sector Social Innovation, April 5-7, 2018, Boston. http://sici.hks.harvard.edu/

 - Hu, Y. A longitudinal view of negotiating dual legitimacies during institutional change.
 European Group of Organization Studies (EGOS) Colloquium, July 5-7, 2018 Tallinn, Estonia. https://www.egosnet.org/home